 Album Review: Julian Lennon – The Secret Value of Daydreaming

 NOTE: In 2009 Noble Rot reissued three of Julian Lennon‘s albums.
-They didn’t reissue the Valotte debut, nor did the put out a new release of Photograph Smile, Julian’s 1999 album (and arguably the finest work he’s produced).
-Instead, this new label — in keeping with its reputation for unearthing underappreciated albums from the 80s and 90s such as those by Toy Matinee and Marc Bonilla — released digipack versions of The Secret Value of Daydreaming (1986), Mr. Jordan (1989) and 1991’s Help Yourself.
+They didn’t reissue the Valotte debut, nor did they put out a new release of Photograph Smile, Julian’s 1999 album (and arguably the finest work he’s produced).
+Instead, this new label — in keeping with its reputation for unearthing underappreciated albums from the ’80s and ’90s such as those by Toy Matinee and Marc Bonilla — released digipack versions of The Secret Value of Daydreaming (1986), Mr. Jordan (1989) and 1991’s Help Yourself.
 Here’s the second in a series of five reviews.

 Not an awful record, The Secret Value of Daydreaming is merely a slightly forgettable one.
 Lennon could (and eventually would) do better.
 As is standard on Noble Rot releases, there are no bonus tracks on the CD.
 The brief liner notes add little, and the original LP liner notes (who played what, etc.) are nowhere to be found.

 Coming next in this series: a review of Lennon’s Mr. Jordan, reissued in 2009.